Androthi/SavageEd/SavageEd.md

 ## Requirements and further notes:

-	- This program may or may not be distributed with documents and source.
+	- This program may be distributed alone (SavageEd.exe) or bundled with the source code.
 The only required file is "SavageEd.exe"
-	- Reading anything beyond this point is optional.
 	- Some options may require other files to be present, but will function without them.
 	- There is no installation.
 SavageEd does not write to the evil registry.
 SavageEd does not read from the evil registry.
+	  The only place SavageEd will look outside of it's own folder is in the
+	  %USERPROFILE%\config folder for an optional config file.
 	- At this time, SavageEd does not access the internet, so beware of spooky versions that try to access the internet, I didn't write them.
 	- SavageEd will create a "SavageEd.ini" file in the same directory.
 	  This file will store all the user selected settings and options.
+	  After this file is created, you may optionally move it tO
+	  %USERPROFILE%\config\SavageEd.ini if you prefer that SavageEd use that folder for configuration.

 ## Disclaimer:
 This software is open source freeware written in a high level assembly